jqueryscript/awesome-chatgpt-plugins/README.md

 - [Browsing](https://openai.com/blog/chatgpt-plugins#browsing) - An experimental model that knows when and how to browse the internet.
 - [Code interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter) - An experimental ChatGPT model that can use Python, handle uploads and downloads.

-## Plugins From ChatGPT Plugin Store (1004 Plugins)
+## Plugins From ChatGPT Plugin Store (1037 Plugins)

- **Plugin Name**             | Plugin Description
+ **Plugin Name**             | **Plugin Description**
 -----------------------------|------------------------------------------------------------------------------------------------------------------------------
+ **A Bestever Ad Maker**     | Unlock stunning image ads with just a link.
+Our Bestever AI scripts, polishes your visuals, and generates magic!
+ **A Code Library Help**     | Write code and answer questions using Python libraries (e.g Openai, Twilio, etc).
+Can answer version specific questions
  **A&amp;A Cards by For.io** | Create beautiful social media cards and cheatsheets with summary lists or data tables, from any text as input.
+ **A&amp;B Chat With PDF**   | Analyze PDFs by uploading documents or providing URLs.
+Extract info, query content and unlock insights swiftly!
  **A&amp;B Summarize!**      | Create summaries of documents (PDF, Word), web pages, books, reviews, YouTube, Reddit &amp; Wikipedia.
+ **A&amp;B Web Search!**     | Browse the web using Google search.
+Discover the latest information online by entering keywords or phrases.
  **A/B Analytics**           | A/B test and analyze data from Google Analytics, Facebook Ads and more.
 Powered by Avian.io.
  **A/B JUDGE**               | Judge whether the A/B test results are superior or not.
  **Aalii FileChat**          | File management, in-depth analysis, and quick information retrieval.
+ **AANote**                  | An AI-Powered chat summarization and article generation tool.
  **Aardvark AI**             | Search for Products on Google Shopping in Real-Time, No Ads, Only Trusted Stores.
- **Aardwolf ads**            | Unlock stunning image ads with just a link.
-Our Bestever AI scripts, polishes your visuals, and generates magic!
+ **Aardvark News**           | Get the latest news stories from around the world, generate tweets and digests from &gt;80,000 trusted global news
  **Aaron Browser**           | I’ll scrape data from multiple website URLs.
 Built for Internet crawling, content aggregation, and monitoring.
  **Aaron Build Resume**      | Create impressive professional resume/CV from scratch or update an existing one.
 Export as PDF and .docx.
- **Aaron Chat PDF**          | I’ll extract, analyze &amp; chat with multiple PDFs or Google Drive documents.
-Ask questions, get answers &amp; page…
  **Aaron Code Review**       | I’ll review GitHub code, summarize it &amp; suggest improvements.
 Submit Git commit details or URL/link for insights.
  **Aaron Confluence AI**     | Chat with your Confluence wiki.
 Share your Confluence pages (and other links!) as context, and get personalised…
+ **Aaron Copywriter**        | I’ll rewrite articles per your instructions.
+Send me web pages, PDFs, Word docs, Wikipedia, reviews, anything!
+ **Aaron Cover Letter**      | Create impressive cover letters using your resume and job details.
+Ideal for job seekers and career changers.
  **Aaron Docs™ Chat**        | Get an oracle that can answer questions based on your Google Docs™, Slides™ and Sheets™.
+ **Aaron Fill PDF Forms**    | Fill legal forms &amp; complex PDF documents easily!
+Upload a file, provide data sources and I’ll handle the rest.
  **Aaron Notion™ Chat**      | Chat with your Notion™ wiki.
 Share your Notion pages (and other links!) as context, and get personalised answers.
- **AarticleCreator**         | An AI-based platform designed for rapidly and automatically writing all kinds of articles.
  **ABC Music Notation**      | Converts ABC music notation to WAV, MIDI, and PostScript files.
  **ABC Website Maker**       | Create web apps, websites, custom code, and more, easy as ABC!
 Turn prompts/chats into apps in seconds!
  **Able**                    | Use store addons without install!
 Simply type ‘Able PlugName’ for 1-click testing of chat extension and instant.